 Apparently, Martha was so comfortable with Jesus that she has no problem venting her frustration.
 She didn’t ask Jesus what His opinion was, she boldly told him what to do!
 We could kindly call her behavior outspoken and straightforward.

-Martha wanted Mary to behave in the traditional woman’s role.
-It was unthinkable for a woman to sit at the feet of a rabbi and listen to him teach.
+Martha wanted Mary to behave in the traditional woman’s role of Biblical times.
+It was unthinkable for a woman to sit at a rabbi’s feet and listen to him teach.
 Girls stayed in the home, illiterate, while the boys went to school.

 Women could only congregate in the Women’s Court of the Temple, nowhere near the men.
-So for Mary to plop down at the feet of Jesus and listen to his teaching among a group of men was remarkable!
+So for Mary to plop down at Jesus’s feet and listen to his teaching among a group of men was remarkable!

 Mary of Bethany